What's a Candlemas, and why should I bother with it or care to know about it? Here's what and why.

 The Gospel account of it is Luke 2:22-40, the Gospel reading for the day.
 Part of it relates Simeon the Elder, who had been promised that he would not die before seeing the Messiah.
 When Mary brought Jesus for the meeting, Simeon saw him and recognised him as the Messiah, saying what is now called the Canticle of Simeon, or, from its first words in Latin, nunc dimittis: Now lettest Thou Thy servant depart in peace, according to Thy word, for mine eyes have seen Thy salvation, which thou hast prepared before the face of all people, a light to lighten the Gentiles, and the glory of Thy people Israel.
 This reference to light gave rise to the custom of blessing on this day the candles for use in the church during the year, which in turn has given the day yet another name, Candelemas, or mass of the candles.
 Some observances include a procession with candles to the church.

 Simeon's nunc dimittis has also become a feature of the Office of Compline, the completing church office of prayer for the day.
 In the Lutheran Common Service, that most wonderful version of the Western liturgy, in its current edition known as Divine Service Setting III in Lutheran Service Book, the nunc dimittis is also sung after Communion.
 A practice which continues even in our Vatican II wannabe services of late, though of course with the Vatican II-esque option of doing something else instead.
 1960s Rome downplays the candles and Mary stuff for the Simeon thing.
 Simeon did no such thing.
-He got the purpose about Mary and light to the people.
+He got it about the purpose about Mary and light to the people.

 The Prophecy of Simeon.